OVER 50? The “GRID” Rules Help Older Workers Win Disability Benefits

 You should see the exam as an opportunity to explain your mental problems and how they affect you on a daily basis.
 For example, if you have anxiety, you could discuss how you can’t sleep at night, have panic attacks, or how you can no longer concentrate on the job.
 You should make sure to describe all of your mental issues with the psychologist.
 Learn more here about how to prepare for your psychological exam.

-WHAT WE DO TO HELP OLDER WORKERS WIN SSDI AND SSI BENEFITS
+WHAT WE DO TO HELP YOU WIN SSD BENEFITS

 If you are an older worker, then please know you do not need to go through the Social Security process alone.
 You can always call our law firm and we will help you.
-Cannon Disability Law can help you file your application.
+We can help you file your application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 - Send you the paperwork you need to become our client